ibrahimztrk61/Word-Counter-Assignment/README.md

 # Word-Counter-Assignment
-this program count unique words in given string.
+This program count unique words in given string.